rclement/mailer/docs/deployment.md

 ([Sendgrid](https://sendgrid.com), [Mailjet](https://mailjet.com), etc.)
 and allow usage via SMTP.

-Regarding cloud providers, you can start deploying with [Zeit Now 2.0](https://zeit.co) serverless platform within minutes!
+Regarding cloud providers, you can start deploying with [Vercel](https://vercel.com) serverless platform within minutes!
 But any PaaS and/or Docker-compatible provider will do!

 ## Configuration